 THATCH-GALLOWS referred to a rogue or a man of bad character.

 In the nineteenth century, before England had professional police, persons were hired to capture criminals and were known as THIEF TAKERS.
 One of the most well-known THIEF TAKERS was Jonathan Wild.
-Wild operated his own gang and handed over some of his own gang members, but eventually his secret was discovered and he was hanged for perjury in 1725.
+He operated his own gang and handed over some of his own gang members, but eventually his secret was discovered and he was hanged for perjury in 1725.

 THINGUMBOBS was a euphemism for a man’s testicles.